 Lead can also get into your water supply in other ways, such as from the use of lead solder, even though this was banned for use in 1987 on drinking water plumbing systems or from certain brass fittings.

-Exposure to lead can be especially harmful to unborn babies and children aged 10 and under.
+The risk of is low, but exposure to lead can be harmful to unborn babies and children aged 10 and under.

 The risk of lead poisoning is low, but where the build up of lead does occur it can be harmful.
 This is why the World Health Organisation recommends everyone should minimise their exposure.